- Attend Events

-The publishing program aims to advance AAA core goals to: further the professional interests of anthropologists; disseminate anthropological knowledge and its uses to address human problems; promote the entire field of anthropology in all its diversity; and represent the discipline nationally and internationally, in the public and private sectors.
+The AAA publishing program aims to further the professional interests of anthropologists; disseminate anthropological knowledge and its uses to address human problems; promote the entire field of anthropology in all its diversity; and represent the discipline nationally and internationally, in the public and private sectors.

-The guiding principles of the AAA publishing program are to:
+The guiding principles of the AAA publishing program are the following:

 The AAA is unique among scholarly associations for the range and breadth of its publishing program.
-The AAA publishes a continuously publishing newspaper (Anthropology News), scholarly journals, books, monographs, a guide to anthropology resources and publications related to its annual conference.
+The AAA publishes a bimonthly member magazine (Anthropology News), scholarly journals, monographs, and a guide to anthropology resources.
 Its flagship journal is American Anthropologist; in addition, AAA supports over twenty actively publishing journals and newsletters produced by its constituent sections.
 These serials are available through AnthroSource.

-AnthroSource is a service that offers AAA members and subscribing libraries full-text anthropological resources, including: a digital searchable database containing the past, present and future AAA publications; more than 300,000 full-text articles from AAA journals, newsletters, bulletins and monographs in a single place; and 24/7 access to scientific research information across the field of anthropology.
+AnthroSource is a digital searchable database for AAA members and subscribing libraries; it contains more than 300,000 full-text articles from AAA journals, newsletters, bulletins and monographs in a single place.

-On July 22, 2015, Wiley and AAA relaunched AnthroSource with new functionality, including:
+On July 22, 2015, Wiley and AAA relaunched AnthroSource with new functionality, including the following:

 The www.anthrosource.net domain will continue and redirect to our new URL.
 Just as before, all content and journal titles remain the property of the AAA.
-Members logins remain the same and members must login first, in order to access full-text content.
+Member logins remain the same and members must login first to access full-text content.

 For more detailed information, read an article by Wiley Associate Editor, Mike O'Riordan, "AnthroSource 2.0" (2014), Association Business.
 Anthropology News, 55: e24–e30. doi:10.1111/j.1556-3502.2014.55903.x.